 Eat and Drink Recipe: Dale Talde's Buttered-Toast Ramen with Bacon and Eggs Dale Talde demonstrates buttered toast ramen In honor of his debut cookbook, 'Asian-American', Dale Talde demonstrates one of his most famous recipes!
 September 15, 2015 4:46 PM Print Share fbShare Tweet Email Buttered-Toast Ramen with Bacon and Eggs "My first real taste of American breakfast came at night.
 After evenings of high school-style wilding out, my boys and I would hit up the 24-hour diner, where whatever you ordered, no matter how massive the portion, came with a stack of toast.
 Somehow, it wasn't the over-easy eggs, sausages, or hash browns, but that toast that became emblematic of American breakfast for me.
 The scrape of the knife as you buttered it, the smell of dairy melting on warm bread," Talde explains in his cookbook.
 "Even though my restaurant Talde is far from an omelet-your-way kind of joint, I knew toast had to make an appearance on the brunch menu.
 So why not in ramen, my favorite breakfast food?
 And boom, a new staple was born: perfectly chewy noodles doused in a broth infused with the flavor of buttered toast.
 Bacon and soft-boiled egg are the obvious extras."
 Makes 8 bowls Ingredients: For the Broth 1½ sticks (3/8 pound) room temperature unsalted butter 6 slices soft white bread 12 cups Ramen Broth (Cookbook page 207, can also substitute packaged broth) For the Bowls: ½ pound slab bacon, cut into approximately 1½- by ½- by ¼-inch batons ¼ cup honey 2 teaspoons coarsely ground black pepper 8 large eggs 1½ pounds fresh or frozen ramen noodles or thin fresh egg noodles ½ cup loosely packed thinly sliced scallion greens Method: Make the Broth Preheat the oven to 400°F. Rub the butter on both sides of the bread, and arrange the bread in one layer on a rimmed baking sheet, leaving any extra butter in pieces on the bread.
 Bake, turning the pan and flipping the slices occasionally, until the bread has absorbed the butter and is crisp like toast and deep golden brown all over, about 15 minutes.
 Meanwhile, bring the broth to a gentle simmer in a medium pot.
 When the bread is ready, add the slices to the broth and increase the heat to bring it to a boil.
 Turn off the heat and let the bread steep in the broth for 15 minutes.
 Strain the broth through a sieve, stirring and smooshing the solids to get as much liquid as you can.
 Pour the broth back into the pot and keep it hot while you finish the ramen.
 The broth keeps for up to 2 hours; stir well before serving.
 Finish the Dish Put the bacon in a skillet, set it over medium-high heat, and let it sizzle, stirring occasionally, until it's crisp and golden, about 10 minutes.
 Use a slotted spoon to transfer the bacon to paper towels to drain.
 Pour out all but a slick of fat in the pan, reserving the rest for another purpose.
 Combine the honey and black pepper in the skillet, set it over medium-high heat, and let the honey bubble.
 Add the bacon and cook, stirring frequently, until it's coated in a sticky glaze, 3 to 5 minutes.
 Set aside.
 Bring a large pot of water to a boil and prepare a large bowl of icy water.
 Carefully add the eggs and cook for 6 minutes (set a timer).
 Transfer the eggs to the icy water (keep the water boiling) until they're just cool enough to handle.
 Peel them, halve them, and set aside.
 Cook the noodles in the boiling water according to the package instructions until al dente.
 Drain in a colander and run under water to rinse off some starch and cool the noodles.
 Shake to drain them very well and divide among 8 bowls along with the eggs, bacon, and scallions.
 Ladle the broth into each bowl, gently agitate the noodles with a fork or chopsticks to keep them from clumping, and eat.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.